kevinsmia1939/PySimpleCV/README.md

 Future plans.
 * Better peak detection and selection
-* More file format support
+* More file format support, if you have example files of other format, create new issue to add support.
 * More flexible state recognition (C_CC, D_CC, R, etc)
 * Export plot with custom dpi